hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part2.md

 We also tested a variant where the aggregate operation uses a boxed `Long` instance as state, producing garbage every time the running score is updated.
-In this case the garbage isn't strictly generational because the objects die after having spent substantial time in the old generation.
+In this case many objects die after having spent substantial time in the old generation.
 For this variant we had to reduce the number of keys to 70 million, with 100 million the GC pressure was too high.

 For the batch pipeline we didn't focus on the low-latency collectors since they have nothing to offer in this case.
 Also, because we saw